Why is gold important at Diwali?

-The impact has not gone unnoticed.
-At The Perth Mint we’ve seen significant numbers of Indian visitors in recent years keen to buy gold during the run up to Diwali.
-Thanks to the fact that people of Indian heritage are well represented among Mint staff, we’re in a good position to understand their needs.
+Here at The Perth Mint we’ve seen significant numbers of Indian visitors in recent years keen to buy gold during the run up to Diwali.
+Thanks to the fact that people of Indian heritage are well represented among Mint employees, we’re in a good position to understand their needs.

 A long cultural association with gold

 The importance of gold at Diwali cannot be underestimated.
 India, one of the world’s top two gold-consuming nations, develops an insatiable appetite for the shiny yellow metal at this time of year.
 According to estimates, Diwali accounts for approximately one-fifth of its annual gold purchases — more than any other time of the year.

 This demand reflects the nation’s long cultural association with gold, which has been part of its worship, culture and mythology for thousands of years.

 According to one legend, ancient law-giver Manu decreed that gold ornaments should be worn for important ceremonies and occasions.
 During India’s famous wedding season, brides love to take gold jewellery to extravagant levels, many wearing spectacular hair accessories, nose rings, earrings, necklaces and amulets.

 Another ancient story recounts a prophecy that the king’s son would be killed by a snake on Dhanteras, the first day of Diwali.
 The prince’s wife laid gold ornaments, coins and many lamps at the entrance to his chamber to distract the venomous creature and save his life.
 Buying gold on this day is said to ensure good luck.